 Avery’s short story “The Fainting Jar” has been featured on HelpTeaching.com as elementary curriculum, and she has written a series of product descriptions for a local game show.

-Currently, Avery is double-majoring in English and Spanish with the intention of continuing her teaching career after college.
+Currently, Avery majoring in Spanish with the intention of continuing her teaching career as a missionary after college.

 Avery is particularly fond of Puerto Rican rap music, Dickens novels, lampposts, and 90% dark chocolate.

 “The Bright Field”

 pearl of great price, the one field that had

 that I must give all that I have

 to possess it.
 Life is not hurrying

 on to a receding future, nor hankering after